igor-baiborodine/kiroule.com/content/article/github-actions-in-action.md

 ### Docker Liferay Portal CE
 The original continuous delivery workflow was implemented using Travis CI and was executed in the following order:
-1. In the local dev, run the [release-image.sh](https://github.com/igor-baiborodine/docker-liferay-portal-ce/blob/a3d850e3916e94790f3becd13991398fe6baaf05/script/release-image.sh) script for the new version/variant.
-2. Commit and push changes to the remote, i.e., GitHub.
+1. In the local dev, run the `release-dockerfile.sh` script for the new version/variant, which will subsequently commit and push the changes to the remote, that is, to GitHub.
-3. The new commit to the master will trigger a new job on Travis CI.
+2. The new commit to the master will trigger a new job on Travis CI.
-4. The job on Travis CI will do the following: \
+3. The job on Travis CI will do the following: \
    &nbsp;&nbsp;&nbsp;&nbsp;-- build a new image \
    &nbsp;&nbsp;&nbsp;&nbsp;-- run tests \
    &nbsp;&nbsp;&nbsp;&nbsp;-- tag and push the new image to Docker Hub \
    &nbsp;&nbsp;&nbsp;&nbsp;-- update README and supported-tags files \
    &nbsp;&nbsp;&nbsp;&nbsp;-- commit and push back changes to GitHub
-5. In the local dev, pull the changes from the remote and repeat the above steps for the next variant.
+4. In the local dev, pull the changes from the remote and repeat the above steps for the next variant.

 As you can see, this workflow was not fully automated as I had to go through some manual steps in my local dev.
 Therefore, when switching to GitHub Actions, the goal was to fully automate the workflow.